Local railway company crests

 1840 - 1941

-The picture above-left shows the same view as the photograph at the top of this page looking towards the City - the only remaining feature being the road overbridge (Kings Heth High St) which on the 1910 photograph, is just beyond the station footbridge.
+The picture above-left shows the same view as the photograph at the top of this page looking towards the City - the only remaining feature being the road overbridge (Kings Heath High St) which on the photograph by DJ Norton at the top of the page, is just beyond the station signal box.
 Above-right the photographer is in the same spot but looking in the opposite direction towards Hazelwell station.
 The station site today is a small retail park - the position from which the photographs were taken is the car park of Homebase.
 As you will be beginning to discern, British Rail owed a lot to retail and car park entrepreneurs when selling-off their properties!

 Google